-As I relax in my hotel sipping on a glass of Michter's I decided why not do a bourbon pick of the week.
+As I relax sipping on a glass of Michter's I decided why not do a bourbon pick of the week.
 This way I can justify buying a bunch of different bourbons.
 So I am kicking it off with Michter's Bourbon.
-It use to be my go to on the road when I am on the east coast, but now Utah finally started carrying it in March of 2022.
+It use to be my go to on the road when I am on the east coast, but now Utah finally started carrying it.
 There's a good chance at any given time there is a bottle of Michter's out on the ranch, along with it's partner in crime, Michter's Rye.

 Originally known as Shenk's and later as Bomberger's, the whiskey company which ultimately became known as Michter's was founded by John Shenk, a Swiss Mennonite farmer, in Schaefferstown, Pennsylvania in 1753.
 In its earliest days, Shenk's produced whiskey from rye grain, a favorite local crop in the Pennsylvania Blue Mountain Valley where the distillery was located.